-Another pertinent aspect of the subsurface geology lies in the rock type variations that constitute the Inwood Marble Formation of NYC.
-The project site is covered by roughly 100' of overburden and then underlain by the venerable Inwood Marble Formation, originally named by Merrill et al (1902).
-Formed from metamorphosed lower Paleozoic (~550 Ma) former shallow water marine carbonate and intercalated clastic sediment, the Inwood Marble Formation now consists of well-layered, typically massive dolomitic marble, subordinate calcite marble and minor calc-schist.
-Constituting a folded layer over 700' thick in NYC, it underlies the Inwood section of northern Manhattan (type locality), the Harlem lowland NE of Central Park, occurs as thin belts in the East River channel, in the subsurface of southeastern Manhattan and also crops out in the Bronx and Westchester County (Merguerian, Merguerian and Cherukupalli 2011).
+former shallow water marine carbonate and clastic sediment, the Inwood Marble Formation now consists of well-layered, typically massive dolomitic and subordinate calcite marble.
+Constituting a folded layer over 700' thick in NYC, it underlies the Inwood section of northern Manhattan (type locality), the Harlem lowland NE of Central Park (this project site), occurs as thin belts in the East River channel, the subsurface of southeastern Manhattan and also crops out in the Bronx and Westchester County (Merguerian, Merguerian and Cherukupalli 2011).

 But the devil they say, is in the details.
 By contrast to the dolomitic marble that constitutes the bulk of the Inwood Marble Formation in NYC a coarse-textured calcite marble is found near the top of the formation where it is interlayered with the overlying Walloomsac member of the Manhattan Schist (Merguerian 2008a, b).
 The same sub-unit was also found to underlie this site, based on rock samples collected during rock socket drilling and mucking operations.
 This unit, because it is a very coarse-textured pure calcite marble (+/- diopside and phlogopitic mica) rather than the typical dolomitic marble of the Inwood, it is susceptible to dissolution and disintegration along crystal boundaries and internal fractures by cold groundwater over time.
-Calcite (CaCO3) is simply more soluble than dolomite ([Ca+Mg]CO3) in cold fresh water resulting in dissolution over time by circulating groundwater.
-As such, this distinctive marble sub-unit unit is particularly prone to disintegration and weathering issues potentially resulting in subsurface water transmissivity.
+Calcite (CaCO3) is simply more soluble than dolomite (Ca+Mg (CO3)) in cold fresh water.
+As such, this distinctive marble sub-unit unit is particularly prone to disintegration and weathering issues which can result in significant subsurface water transmissivity.

-We have mapped the coarse-textured white calcite marble sub-unit at the top of the Inwood Marble Formation at the top of rock at a contemporary project a block from this site and elsewhere in NYC (Isham Park, Inwood Park, and at a utility tunnel and associated largediameter shaft site in the Bronx).
-What is more, our February 2017 examination of the drill core and HCl acid testing of all of the core runs showed that the upper run (1C) of many of the borings (10 out of 17 runs or 59%) exposed calcite marble at the top of the run or in cored boulders resting above the top of rock (MR-102, -103, -104, -106, -109, -110, -111B, -112, -114, and -115).
-The hint of the gentle inclination of the compositional layering (bedding) in this area allows for the interpretation that much of the "white marble" described in the logs at or near the top of rock is the same white calcite marble which can harbor open-aperture fractures and provide channels and conduits for water (+/- sediment) transmission.
+We have seen the coarse-textured white calcite marble sub-unit at the top of the Inwood Marble Formation at the top of rock at a project adjacent to the site and elsewhere in NYC (Isham Park, Inwood Park, and at a utility tunnel and associated large-diameter shaft site in the Bronx).
+What is more, our February 2017 examination of the drill core and acid testing of all of the core runs showed that the upper run (1C) of many of the borings (10 out of 17) were indeed exposing calcite marble at the top of the runs or in cored boulders resting presumably above the top of rock (MR-102, -103, -104, -106, -109, -110, -111B, -112, -114, and -115).
+The hint of the gentle inclination of the compositional layering (bedding) in this area allows for the interpretation that much of the "white marble" described in the logs at or near the top of rock is the same white calcite marble which can harbor open-aperture fractures and provide conduits for water (+/- sediment) transmission.
 The fact that calcite marble did not always result in difficulties indicates that the calcite marble is not always prone to disintegration.
-As we found in 2009 where we mapped a deep drill and blast large-diameter shaft site in the Bronx with similar overburden depth, calcite marble can be disintegrated and water-bearing where it is cut by natural structural fractures in the rock mass that allowed groundwater interaction with the calcite marble to dissolve, crumble and open over time.
+As we found in 2009 at a drill and blast large-diameter deep shaft site in the Bronx with similar overburden depth, calcite marble can be disintegrated and become water-bearing where it is cut by natural structural fractures in the rock mass that allowed groundwater interaction with the calcite marble to crumble and dissolve over time.